2018 NBA Draft winners and losers: Great night for Suns and Hawks, but 76ers' Process takes hit

 Loser: 76ers

 The Sixers made the safe -- and by my estimation, correct pick -- by selecting Mikal Bridges at No. 10 overall.
 Then they struck a deal with the Suns to trade him for Zhaire Smith, a lesser-polished 3-and-D prospect who is much further away from contributing immediately than Bridges was.
-Sure, they save money in cap space by moving the 10th pick for the 16th, but Bridges' value as a day-one contributor was worth the extra penny.
+Sure, they save money in cap space by moving the 10th pick for the 16th.
+And the future first-rounder is a decent return.
+But Bridges' value as a day-one contributor was worth the extra penny in cap space.

 Even more head-scratching: Philly took Landry Shamet with its 26th pick -- yes, yes, I know, another point guard.
 So now it raises the question: What does this mean for Markelle Fultz's future as a Sixer?
 We have more questions than answers about this team coming out of the draft.
 That's not a good sign for a team that expects to be a big player in the free agent market this summer.